 - Eieloris – Night Elf Rogue (Skinning, Leatherworking) With her fondness for Dwarves, which she deems “Just the right height”, Eieloris still has more ‘backstory’ than any of my other toons.
 That only matters to me in the end; still, I really do enjoy playing this toon and would play her more if I hadn’t discovered how much I like to PvP heal as a Paladin.

 - Rasputing – Draenei Paladin (Mining, Blacksmithing) Also the name of my Monk character in Diablo III, the Wife named this toon when I created it, the first in a long line of RAS characters.
 I really didn’t like Paladins at all until this expansion pack, and it was only when I took the Tauren Paladin into Battlegrounds that I discovered how much fun it was to PvP heal as one.
 By that point I had leveled this toon to 90, and he had a hard time getting the gear he needed to match her in PvP.
 Now that they are almost equal, I really can see a benefit in combining creation professions as I did with her.
 I’ll have to wait and see what Blizzard does with Professions in the next expansion.
 Draenei are, in my opinion, the only good thing introduced in Burning Crusade; I tend to skip that entire area of the game when I level characters (easily achieved by taking up archeology at level 60) but the Draenei move the way the Tauren should move.
-(I deleted this toon in 2019 and the Wayback Machine did not save the data from character sheets.
-The name link points to my replacement paladin, if she still exists -ed.)

 - Raslinda – Draenei Shaman (Mining, Jewelcrafting) I try to remind myself that the game is fantasy when presented with differences between the sexes like are present in the male and female Draenei.
 Split hooves vs. solid hooves?
 Looks more feminine, only represents a million years or so of evolution.
 She does look good moving, and the action animations for the female Draenei are some of my favorites.